 Smart Telecom is the third-largest telecom operator but its coverage is quite limited.
 Find the latest update on their Smart Telecom coverage.
 If you are only visiting the major city areas like Kathmandu, Pokhara, Chitwan, then you can also select Smart’s SIM card.
 But make sure you have 4G enabled handset to use high-speed data with the operator Smart as they don’t have 3G.

-If you have missed buying the SIM card at the Airport, you can also get the SIM cards in local shops of groceries, stationaries or pan Pasal, and some SIM cards shops.
+If you have missed buying the SIM card at the airport, you can also get the SIM cards in local shops of groceries, stationaries or pan Pasal, and some SIM cards shops.
 The SIM card is also available to buy near the bus parks like the New bus park.
 Or You can take the help of locals or the staff in hotels where you are staying.

-For a foreigner, you need to show your passport and visa, make a copy to attach it to a SIM card registration form Or in some places they will do it for you.
-For Ncell, you just need to give your passport to make a copy, they will fill the required information in the form and ask for your local address.
+For a foreigner, you need to show your passport and visa, make a copy to attach it to a SIM card registration form, Or in some places they will do it for you.
+For Ncell, you just need to give your passport to make a copy, they will fill in the required information in the form and ask for your local address.

 If you do not find anyone (as with Ntc office counters) to fill it for you, it’s easy to fill the form yourself and provide the required information and the cost of the SIM card.
 For a Nepalese, you need to provide a copy of your citizenship certificate, a photo and fill the registration form, and get a SIM card with its cost.
-There is also a requirement to sign and put the left & right fingerprint in the registration form paper.
+There is also a requirement to sign and put the left & right fingerprints in the registration form paper.
 You can also print or copy the form yourself to submit to the counters.

-In Nepal, the SIM card plan only differs in Prepaid or Postpaid plan.
+In Nepal, the SIM card plan only differs from the Prepaid or Postpaid plan.
 Prepaid sim cards are mostly available in the local shops or airports.
 Most people also prefer Prepaid SIM cards as they do not have recurring rentals and use them as you like.
-The price of prepaid SIM cards for all the three mobile operators is Rs 100 (Nepalese Rupees) where you get Rs 50 as the main balance.
+The price of prepaid SIM cards for all three mobile operators is Rs 100 (Nepalese Rupees) where you get Rs 50 as the main balance.
 You may get some additional bonus as per the type of SIM card.
 If you are a foreigner coming for travel, you can also get a tourist pack enabled SIM card, which is available in an international airport and major hotels/resorts.